asklar/xaml-islands/docs/README.md

 ```

-# Facilities for using XAML Islands
+# Facilities for using XAML Islands         {#facilities-for-using-xaml-islands}

 ## XamlWindow